Nozbe/NoOffice.org/README.md

 ## Folder structure:

 - README
-- Index - TOC
+- /index - main home page
-- /book/ - English version of the book
+- /about - about this project
-- /chapters/ - when all the finished chapters will be compiled
+- /book/ - Table of Contents and all the chapters in the "book" folder.